Sbabdullahi/Feat_Eng./README.md

 # Feat_Eng.
 This simple code will automatically read the multiple video frames in comma separated value format to extract the desired features.
 The function inside "Read_All" will automatically read the multiple csv files within the loop.
 The function "Feature_Engineering" will automatically extract the desired features and save it as .mat files.
 The sample of the data set is provided inside the zip folder "SIMULATE".
+The requisites: It is provided with two notepad files viz; (1) NameListP500.txt which provides the name and number of folder(s) "SIMULATE" that accomodate the .csv files.
+(2) NameList500.txt which provides the number and list of the individual files in the folder "SIMULATE"